A quick snapshot into life in the Big D from yours truly.

 In Dallas: We live in one of the hottest food spots in the country.
 And we love it.

 Old-school.
-New-school and everything in between - Dallas has some of the best food in the good ol' USA and we don't let ourselves forget it.
-(Just don't order the Ranch dressing at Cane Rosso.)
+New-school and everything in between - Dallas is home to some of the best food in the good ol' USA, including exceptional sushi and the best Souffle' you'll ever have in your life.
+(Just don't order the Ranch dressing with your pizza at Cane Rosso.)

 We like our food spicy.
 Our margaritas salty.
 Our burgers cooked medium.